 It could be argued that Jin and Holly D. rest in tension with Ellerth, Faragher and Suders, given that when the plaintiff submits to a supervisor’s demand and no tangible employment action of an official nature is taken the supervisor’s acts are not as readily attributable to the company, see Ellerth, 524 U.S. at 762 (stressing that tangible employment actions are usually documented, may be subject to review by the employer, and may require the employer’s approval); see also Lutkewitte v.
 Gonzales, 436 F.3d 248, 263 (D.C.
 Cir.
 2006) (Brown, J., concurring in judgment) (arguing that the panel majority should have rejected Jin and Holly D. rather than avoiding the question, and reasoning that “the unavailability of the affirmative defense in cases where a tangible employment action has taken place is premised largely on the notice (constructive or otherwise) that such an action gives to the employer-notice that the delegated authority is being used to discriminate against an employee”).
 But see Jin, 310 F.3d at 98 (“though a tangible employment action ‘in most cases is documented in official company records, and may be subject to review by higher level supervisors,’ the Supreme Court did not require such conditions in all cases.”) (quoting, with added emphasis, Ellerth, 524 U.S. at 762).

 Some uncertain light was shed on the availability of the Ellerth / Faragher defense, in a submission-to-demands case, by Moody v.
 Atlantic City Board of Education, 870 F.3d 206 (3d Cir.
 2017).
 In Moody, the plaintiff alleged that her supervisor “told her that she would get an employment contract if she had sex with him,” and that – perceiving a threat to her job – she “reluctantly had sex with him.”
 Id. at 211.
-(The court of appeals had no occasion to analyze this as a quid pro quo claim because the plaintiff stated the intent to proceed under a hostile-environment framework rather than a quid pro quo framework.
+(The Court of Appeals had no occasion to analyze this as a quid pro quo claim because the plaintiff stated the intent to proceed under a hostile-environment framework rather than a quid pro quo framework.
 See id. at 213.)
-The court of appeals held that there were disputed questions of material fact that required resolution in order to determine whether the defendant could invoke the Ellerth / Faragher defense.
+The Court of Appeals held that there were disputed questions of material fact that required resolution in order to determine whether the defendant could invoke the Ellerth / Faragher defense.
 See id. at 220.
-But in so holding, the court of appeals did not rely upon the plaintiff’s allegation that she submitted to her supervisor’s demand for sex.
-Rather, the court of appeals reasoned that “[a] reasonable juror could conclude that Marshall gave Moody [work] hours to entice her to accede to his sexual demands and then reduced her hours after she rejected him”; accordingly, the court reasoned, there was “a disputed issue of material fact as to whether she suffered a tangible employment action” – namely, whether the supervisor reduced the plaintiff’s hours after she rejected him.
+But in so holding, the Court of Appeals did not rely upon the plaintiff’s allegation that she submitted to her supervisor’s demand for sex.
+Rather, the Court of Appeals reasoned that “[a] reasonable juror could conclude that Marshall gave Moody [work] hours to entice her to accede to his sexual demands and then reduced her hours after she rejected him”; accordingly, the court reasoned, there was “a disputed issue of material fact as to whether she suffered a tangible employment action” – namely, whether the supervisor reduced the plaintiff’s hours after she rejected him.
 Id. at 219.
 (By “rejected,” the court was referring to the plaintiff’s account that, after submitting to the demand for sex, she told her supervisor it would never happen again.
 Id. at 211.)